GUIDES & RESOURCES

 View our Privacy Policy.

-What on earth is LHC you ask?
-Let us explain exactly how it works.
-Private Hospital Cover varies between insurers, but if you’re young and healthy, it’s not necessarily front of mind.
+Private hospital cover varies between insurers, but if you’re young and healthy, it’s not necessarily front of mind.
 However, taking out cover before you turn 31 could save you money in the long run.

 What is Lifetime Health Cover (LHC) loading?